openpracticelibrary/openpracticelibrary/src/pages/practice/6-dimensions-of-discovery.md

   outcomes](https://openpracticelibrary.com/practice/target-outcomes/).
 howTo: >-
-  Ask the group to **think** about the current bright spots and challenges they experience, and then get them to **categorise** these across 6 these dimensions.
+  Ask the group to **think** about the current bright spots and challenges they experience, and then get them to **categorize** these across 6 these dimensions.